 As of Friday October 29, 2021, the window for new applications for phase one DSP funding is now CLOSED.
-Applications will not be accepted now that it is pass the phase one October 29, 2021 deadline.
+Applications will not be accepted now that it is passed the phase one October 29, 2021 deadline.

 Supervisor Rich Schaffer, Deputy Supervisor Tony Martinez, and the Babylon Town Board allocated $6 million for the Direct Support Program (DSP) grant program to support businesses, local nonprofits, and veterans groups struggling to recover from the impact of the COVID-19 pandemic.
 The town is using a portion of the money it has received from the American Rescue Plan Local Recovery Fund in order to focus additional support to the town’s most underserved communities.

 The Town of Babylon has fought hard to secure this money for the businesses and nonprofits within its boundaries and is now seeking to distribute the funds as quickly as possible, streamlining the application and approval process to cut out all unnecessary red tape.